 - Season sole fillets with salt and pepper to taste.

 - Line a hot skillet with cooking fat over a medium heat.
 Add the fillets and cook on each side until they are golden brown and cooked through.
 This should only take a few minutes, as Sole cooks quite quickly when prepared this way.
-It doesn’t matter if the filets break apart during the cooking process.
+It doesn’t matter if the fillets break apart during the cooking process.

 - Once the potatoes are cooked through, drain the excess water and mash them in a large bowl.